Connecting again at the 42nd Celebration

 He’s the author of the book Take Me With You, which was re-released with new content in 2021.
-Take Me With You is an inspiring story with practical instruction for getting people involved, either in important small ways, or making a larger commitment to achieve justice and an ecologically sustainable world.
+His awe inspiring story offers practical instruction for getting involved, either in important small ways, or making a larger commitment to achieve justice and an ecologically sustainable world.

 Jackson is the President and CEO of Global Impact.
 A global development, fundraising and marketing professional with more than 20 years of experience, Jackson provides leadership, direction and oversight for all aspects of the organization, which has raised almost $2 billion for charitable causes since inception.

 Previously, he served as Vice President for External Relations at PATH, as Senior Vice President of World Vision US and as President of APCO Seattle.
-Scott is a recipient of the 2016 EXCEL Award and a longtime member of the Center for Nonprofit Advancement.
+Scott is a recipient of the 2016 EXCEL Award and his nonprofit is a longtime member of the Center for Nonprofit Advancement.